In the Garden Blog

 Pruning Plants After Cicada Damage

-Prune the affected branch tips within 4-6 weeks of the eggs laid into the branches.
+If cicadas have damaged your tree or shrub, prune the affected branch tips within 4-6 weeks of when the eggs were laid into the branches.
 By destroying those pieces, you can eliminate some of the eggs from hatching and the larvae falling back into the turf.

 Cincinnati Gardening Made Simple!
 Have more questions?
 Ask our experts!